NIPE-SYSTEMS/internet-of-things/mqtt/specification.md

 ## Introduction

-This specification defines a protocol which is used to communicate between nodes in a multinode network.
+This specification defines a protocol which can be used to communicate between nodes in a multinode network.
 It uses a subset of the MQTT-protocol (specification: [http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html), date of link: 15-05-24) and the MQTT-SN-protocol (specification: [http://mqtt.org/new/wp-content/uploads/2009/06/MQTT-SN_spec_v1.2.pdf](http://mqtt.org/new/wp-content/uploads/2009/06/MQTT-SN_spec_v1.2.pdf), date of link: 15-05-24).
-It aims to the target of MQTT which is a pushing-, not a polling network.
+The protocol aims to the target of MQTT which is a pushing-, not a polling network.
 The nodes can subscribe to topics and will then get all messages of this topic.

-## Network Structure
+## Network Topology

-The network structure is a star-structure.
+The network topology is a Star Network ([Wikipedia: Star Network](https://en.wikipedia.org/wiki/Star_network)).
 The gateway is the center of the network.

                 [ Node 1 ]  [ Node 2]
                      \         /